zephyrproject-rtos/zephyr/doc/kernel/services/polling.rst

 the poll event states that the semaphore is available, the caller of :c:func:`k_poll()` must then invoke :c:func:`k_sem_take` to take ownership of the semaphore.
-If the semaphore is contested, there is no guarantee that it will be still available when :c:func:`k_sem_give` is called.
+If the semaphore is contested, there is no guarantee that it will be still available when :c:func:`k_sem_take` is called.

 Implementation